flowgrammable/flowsim/STYLE.md

 ##6.
 Variables
   - always use the var keyword for variable introduction
+  - you almost never have a good reason for a global
+  - always place var statements at beginning of functions (never in loops)

 ##7.
 Object closures
   - use the variable `that` for `this` closures